Cohort exploratory analysis

 156

-then we will choose the transcript and protein identifiers, and we fetch the corresponding data: (see Choose the transcript and protein of interest for more info):
+Then we choose the transcript and protein identifiers, and we fetch the corresponding data: (see Choose the transcript and protein of interest for more info):

 >>> tx_id = "NM_181486.4"